 Just as occurs now, all hourly staff, including temporary and undergraduate student employees, will report hours worked on their timesheets.

 Web timesheets should be the primary means for reporting hours worked and leave.
-On the rare occasion that a paper timesheet is submitted, Payroll will key the labor on the timesheet just like the current process.
-Departments that habitually submit paper timesheets when web timesheets are available will be flagged, and department leadership will be contacted to address the issue.
+On the rare occasion that a paper timesheet is submitted due to earnings or leave code errors, Payroll will key the labor on the timesheet as in the current process.
+All other paper timesheets that are changing labor only will be returned to the department, which will need to perform a Labor Redistribution after payroll processes.

 Since the web timesheet will not display the funding used for regular work hours, the timesheet will no longer be the effort certification mechanism.
-Hourly employees will now certify hours in the same method that salaried employees do.
+Hourly employees will now certify hours in the same method as salaried employees.

 No, the effort certification reporting period and deadlines will remain the same as for salaried employees.
 Any changes to these reporting periods or deadlines will be communicated to departments by the university grants and contacts offices, if needed.